 AVID in Shakopee

-Established in 2013, Shakopee AVID currently serves almost 200 students in grades 8-12.
-Students are selected to be in the AVID class based on a criteria and are given the choice whether or not they would like to enroll in the class.
-It is voluntary.
+Established in 2013, Shakopee AVID serves almost 200 students in grades 7-12.
+Each year, students in grades 6-10 are selected to be invited to apply to be in the AVID class for the following school year based on a set criteria.
 Students who would like to enroll in the class must complete an application and be interviewed before being considered for possible selection for AVID.
-In fall 2019, AVID 7th grade will be offered.
-Shakopee's first class of AVID seniors graduated in June 2018 with 100 percent college acceptance and received a combined total of more than $1.3 million in scholarship offers.
+Shakopee's first two classes of AVID seniors in 2018 and 2019 graduated with 100 percent college acceptance and received a combined total of an estimated $2 million in scholarship offers.
+The AVID senior Class of 2020 has received more than $2.4 million in scholarship offers.

 The 11 AVID Essentials